9 Top-Rated Things to Do in Tobermory, ON

 2. Stroll or Dine around Little Tub Harbour

 Little Tub Harbour is the center of the action in Tobermory.
-Roughly "U" shaped, this cute harbour is surrounded on all sides by restaurants, shops, and a grocery store.
-Most of the restaurants have patios overlooking the harbour, and you'll find a mix of options ranging from the "all you can eat" fried fish through to thin crust pizzas and burgers.
+Roughly "U" shaped, this cute harbor is surrounded on all sides by restaurants, shops, and a grocery store.
+Most of the restaurants have patios overlooking the harbor, and you'll find a mix of options ranging from the "all you can eat" fried fish to thin-crust pizzas and burgers.

 Several hotels line the waterfront and provide pleasant views out over the harbor as well.

 One of the most popular things to do in Tobermory is to take a boat tour to Flowerpot Island.
 Tours depart in and around Tobermory and travel through the protected waters of the Fathom Five National Marine Park.

 Flowerpot Island is an interesting spot known especially for its unique sea stacks that are known locally as "flowerpots."
 They make for fantastic photos when set against the turquoise waters of Georgian Bay.
 In addition to the flowerpots, the island has moderately challenging hiking trails, a historic lighthouse, and backcountry campsites.